oraxen/documentation/mechanics/all-mechanics/README.md

     saturation: 10
     replacement:
       oraxen_item: any_oraxen_itemid      # Can also be minecraft_type or crucible_item
-    effect:
-      probability: 0.35                   # The probability of the effect being applied, default is 1.0 / 100%
+    effect_probability: 0.35              # The probability of the effect being applied, default is 1.0 / 100%
+    effects:
-      type: HUNGER                        # Must be a valid potion effect, can find a list https://jd.papermc.io/paper/1.19/org/bukkit/potion/PotionEffectType.html
+      hunger:                             # Must be a valid potion effect, can find a list https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/potion/PotionEffectType.html
-      amplifier: 0                        # If not set, defaults to 1
+        amplifier: 1                      # If not set, defaults to 0
-      duration: 20                        # Duration is in seconds.
+        duration: 20                      # Duration in seconds.
 If not set, defaults to 1 second
         is_ambient: true                  # If not set, defaults to true
         has_particles: true               # If not set, defaults to true
         has_icon: true                    # If not set, defaults to true
+      night_vision:
+        duration: 60
 ```

 ### Durability